Our mission is clear from Andy’s initial call to plant a church in King’s Lynn

 God has called us to be a Gateway for the Gospel to go to the nations

-For us that means we are a multi-cultural church, passionately pursuing God, drawing people in and sending people out, resulting in church planting in the region and the re-evangelising of Northern Europe.
+For us that means we are a multi-cultural church, passionately pursuing God, drawing people in and sending people out.

 The book of Revelation paints a picture of heaven made up of “a great multitude that no-one could number from every nation, from all the tribes and peoples and languages, standing before the throne and before the Lamb.”
 We want to build a local church that is as much heaven on earth as possible, gathering from every nation in the area.
 Over the last 8 years we have had people join us from 29 nations.

 Being multi-cultural is a lot of fun as we get to enjoy the best of the cultures around and affects how we do church life – particularly food!

 John Piper said that mission exists because worship doesn’t.
 We are passionate about passionately pursuing God in all that we do.
 Worship and prayer are our two primary activities, out of which flow everything else we do.

 Drawing people in and sending people out